ObolNetwork/obol-docs/docs/learn/charon/charon-cli-reference.md

   charon exit sign [flags]

 Flags:
+      --all                                Exit all currently active validators in the cluster.
       --beacon-node-endpoints strings      Comma separated list of one or more beacon node endpoint URLs.
 [REQUIRED] --beacon-node-timeout duration       Timeout for beacon node HTTP calls. (default 30s) --exit-epoch uint                    Exit epoch at which the validator will exit, must be the same across all the partial exits. (default 162304)
   -h, --help                               Help for sign
       --lock-file string                   The path to the cluster lock file defining the distributed validator cluster. (default ".charon/cluster-lock.json")
       --log-color string                   Log color; auto, force, disable. (default "auto") --log-format string                  Log format; console, logfmt or json (default "console") --log-level string                   Log level; debug, info, warn or error (default "info") --log-output-path string             Path in which to write on-disk logs.
       --private-key-file string            The path to the charon enr private key file.  (default ".charon/charon-enr-private-key")
+      --publish-address string             The URL of the remote API. (default "https://api.obol.tech/v1") --publish-timeout duration           Timeout for publishing a signed exit to the publish-address API. (default 5m0s) --testnet-capella-hard-fork string   Capella hard fork version of the custom test network.
+      --testnet-chain-id uint              Chain ID of the custom test network.
+      --testnet-fork-version string        Genesis fork version of the custom test network (in hex).
+      --testnet-genesis-timestamp int      Genesis timestamp of the custom test network.
-      --publish-address string          The URL of the remote API. (default "https://api.obol.tech/v1") --publish-timeout duration        Timeout for publishing a signed exit to the publish-address API. (default 30s) --validator-index uint            Validator index of the validator to exit, the associated public key must be present in the cluster lock manifest.
-If --validator-public-key is also provided, validator liveliness won't be checked on the beacon chain.
+      --testnet-name string                Name of the custom test network.
+      --validator-index uint               Validator index of the validator to exit, the associated public key must be present in the cluster lock manifest.
+If --validator-public-key is also provided, validator existence won't be checked on the beacon chain.
       --validator-keys-dir string          Path to the directory containing the validator private key share files and passwords. (default ".charon/validator_keys")
       --validator-public-key string        Public key of the validator to exit, must be present in the cluster lock manifest.
 If --validator-index is also provided, validator liveliness won't be checked on the beacon chain.
 ```

 ### Download fully signed exit messages for cold storage